atrosekta/rust-electrical-wiki/content/industrial.md

 Despawn Time              |
 Decay Time                |

 Notes:

 - Can be turned on manually, by sending power to the “Turn on” input, or by a nearby igniter.
+- Like conveyors, powered furnaces retain their on/off state during a server restart, but unpowered furnaces lose their on/off state.

 ---